A Century of Faith

 In 1861, Father Albert Lacombe, one of the earliest missionaries in the West, founded the St. Albert mission settlement and built a log chapel for ministering to the Cree and Métis.
 Father Lacombe Chapel, the oldest building in Alberta, is now a Provincial Heritage Site.

 In 1871 the Diocese of St. Albert was created.
 Several factors necessitated this move: the confederation of provinces in Canada with the promise of a transcontinental railway; the rapid disappearance of the buffalo with the resulting starvation of First Nations and Métis people, the heavy influx of white settlers of different ethnic origins and faiths, the problem of land and schools for First Nations people, the shortage of missionaries, schools and churches for the newcomers.

 By 1889 the Saskatchewan portion was separated from the huge diocese.
-In the subsequent years the herds of buffalo totally disappeared, and the Indians who signed treaties were given tracts of land and became wards of the government.
+In the subsequent years the herds of buffalo totally disappeared, and the First Nations who signed treaties were given tracts of land and became wards of the government.
 Women and men religious congregations arrived to open schools for aboriginal and settler children, hospitals and asylums for the elderly.
 They visited families scattered over the land, encouraging newcomers to group in parishes.
 It is estimated that St. Albert’s first bishop, Bishop Vital Grandin, walked 25,000 miles by snowshoe as he ministered to the huge diocese.
 When he died in 1902, the diocese had a population of some 18,000 Catholics in 30 organized parishes served by 42 Oblate Fathers and 10 secular priests.

 On Nov.
 30, 1912, the Episcopal See of St. Albert was raised to the status of Archdiocese of Edmonton, and its southern portion removed to form the Diocese of Calgary.
 Archbishop Emile Legal became the first Archbishop of Edmonton: When he died in 1920, the Catholic population of the Archdiocese numbered 38,400; there were 92 religious priests and 28 diocesan priests serving in 55 parishes and 58 missions with churches.